Graceful shutdown and zero downtime deployments in Kubernetes

 If you use Services of type Headless, CoreDNS will have to subscribe to changes to the endpoints and reconfigure itself every time an endpoint is added or removed.

-The same endpoints are consumed by service meshes such as Istio or Linkerd, by cloud providers to create Services of type:LoadBalancer
+The same endpoints are consumed by service meshes such as Istio or Linkerd by cloud providers to create Services of type:LoadBalancer and countless operators.

 Is it enough, or is there something happening after you create a Pod?

-A quick recap on what happens when you create a Pod:
+Here is a quick recap of what happens when you create a Pod:

 And if your Pod belongs to a Service:

-- Any other operator subscribed to Endpoint changes is notified too.
+9. Any other operator subscribed to Endpoint changes is notified, too.

 Such a long list for what is surprisingly a common task — creating a Pod.

-You might have guessed it already, but when the Pod is deleted, you have to follow the same steps but in reverse.
+You might have guessed it already, but when the Pod is deleted, you must follow the same steps but reversely.

 First, the endpoint should be removed from the Endpoint (object).

-This time the Readiness probe is ignored, and the endpoint is removed immediately from the control plane.
+This time, the Readiness probe is still active, but the endpoint is removed immediately from the control plane.

 That, in turn, fires off all the events to kube-proxy, Ingress controller, DNS, service mesh, etc.